Clemapfel/mousetrap/docs/04_widgets.md

 column_view.set_expand(true);

 for (auto* column : {&col1, &col2, &col3})
     column->set_is_resizable(true);

 window.set_child(column_view);
 ```
 \how_to_generate_this_image_end

 Here, we use `Label`s as items in the `ColumnView`, but any arbitrarily complex widget can be used.
-Rows or columns do not require one specific widget type, we put any type of widget wherever we want.
+Rows or columns do not require one specific widget type, we can put any type of widget at whatever position we want.

 ---